-The section of the Upper Molopo River Catchment that falls within the proposed Marico BR area, has a mostly flat to gently undulating topography, underlain mostly by intrusive volcanic rocks and dolomitic formations.
+The section of the Upper Molopo River Catchment that falls within the Marico BR area, has a mostly flat to gently undulating topography, underlain mostly by intrusive volcanic rocks and dolomitic formations.
 Significant aquifers are present in the dolomites.
 However, these aquifers tend to be relatively shallow, making them vulnerable to pollution from ground level (Department of Water Affairs and Forestry, 2004).
 Groundwater is the only source of water supply for the rural population in the area (Department of Water Affairs and Forestry, 2004).

 Thus the topography, geology and hydrology of the area lead to the area having a unique combination of landscapes and ecological systems.

-Furthermore, the variations in land use and human interventions from small scale agriculture in the core and buffer areas and the grazing of livestock or game, to the more habituated areas surrounding the towns of Groot-
+Furthermore, the variations in land use and human interventions from small scale agriculture in the Core and Buffer areas and the grazing of livestock or game, to the more habituated areas surrounding the towns of Groot-